 Let’s also have a look at the common mistakes that you can do while executing your E2E strategy.

 Don’t ignore flaky tests.

-More often than not end to end test fail because of the environment and test data not being synchronized across them rather than an error in the business process itself.
-Common failures can occur when financial periods have changed, or stock movements have been made but the test hasn’t taken this into account.
+More often than not, end to end test fails because of the environment and test data not being synchronized across them.
+Rather than an error in the business process itself.
+Common failures can occur when financial periods have changed, or stock movements have been made.
+But the test hasn’t taken this into account.

 If you are automating your E2E tests, avoid the selector maintenance nightmare.